 Ayurvedic Approach to Migraines and Headaches

-In this article, we'll cover headache and migraine causes, which doshas are involved, how migraines occur, migraines for men, migranes in women, risk factors, stress hormones, menstrual cycles and migraines, thyroid hormone, the connection between the thyroid and migraines and Ayurveda's approach.
+In this article, we'll cover the root causes of headache and migraines, š£which doshas are involved, how migraines occur, migraines in men, migraines in women, risk factors, stress hormones, menstrual cycles, and the connection between thyroid and migraines.
 We'll even cover Ayurvedic headache and migraine home treatments.

 Headaches are unfortunately common, and once a headache has started, it can be difficult to focus on anything except finding relief.
 Migraines are a painful and disruptive neurological and vascular tsunami that hit most people with far too much regularity and intensity.
 According to the National Institute of Health, migraines are a rising tide world-wide, and it's common in women and men.